tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 <s>More work needs to be done to include helper functions to help the user input their survey ID
 properly.
 For now, a user can replace the value that is hard coded into the script.</s> - **DONE**

-**DO NOT INCLUDE YOUR API TOKEN IN THIS REPOSITORY.
+**__DO NOT INCLUDE YOUR API TOKEN IN THIS REPOSITORY__.:

 IF YOU PUBLISH YOUR API TOKEN ONLINE ANYONE WITH AN INTERNET CONNECTION WILL HAVE ACCESS TO YOUR SURVEY DATA.
-THIS IS WHAT WE REFER TO IN THE BIZ AS 'BAD NEWS BEARS'.**
+THIS IS WHAT WE REFER TO IN THE BIZ AS 'BAD NEWS BEARS' (at the very least), AND 'A FEDERAL CRIME' (at worst, but it's a pretty bad 'at worst' if I'm to be honest).**